aadel112/libBlondie/README.md

 # Overview
 libBlondie is a memoization library for c.
+Basically, libBlondie provides an effective and simple caching mechanism for your c code by replacing a given function by code that maintains a hash of the parameters and return, and first checks that hash before executing.

 Ideally, you'd only expect it work with functions where the parameters are all pass by value and non-struct.

 ## Notes
 This isn't a complete library as of yet, and shouldn't be used.
 However, example syntax and performance implications can be seen below.